 Grouping related fields will help users quickly understand the information they need to submit.

-Show the user exactly what they should do instead of letting them wonder and trying to figure it out on their own.
+Show the user exactly what they should do instead of letting them wander and try to figure it out on their own.
 Also, eliminate the unnecessary fields.

 Use masks for complicated fields (like phone numbers or payment details submission) and autocompletion for long ones.